zeroc-ice/freeze/java/BuildInstructions.md

 ## Compiling Freeze for Java on Linux or macOS

 You need to install Berkeley DB Java before building Freeze for Java.

-The build system searches in standard locations for the following JAR files:
+On Linux, the build system searches in standard locations for the following JAR files:
 ```
 db-5.3.28.jar
 db-5.3.21.jar
 db.jar
 ```

+On macOS, we recommend you install the keg-only `berkeley-db53` formula available in ZeroC's tap (`zeroc-ice/tap`).
+It provides `db.jar`, the associated Berkeley DB C shared library and more.
+The `freeze` formula (for Freeze C++) depends on this formula, so if you install `freeze`, you will get `berkeley-db53` automatically.

 You can build Freeze for Java using the Slice to Java and the Slice to Freeze Java compilers installed in `/usr/bin` (Linux) or `/usr/local/bin`